killvi/localExecutionHttpsError/README.md

 ![error](/images/error_cors.PNG)

-I have cors error and a failed to fecth error when i try t request google but google respond with a 200 status code.
+I have cors error and a failed to fecth error when i try to send a request to google but google respond with a 200 status code.